ztffn/vertexworld/README.md

 **Core Ideas:**

 *   **Huge Map (Potentially Entire World):** Start with a large, procedurally generated or heightmap-based continent/region, designed for future scalability.
-*   **Stylized Visuals:** Employ a low-resolution grid-line aesthetic for the heightmap mesh, achieved via shaders on dynamically loaded terrain chunks.
+*   **Stylized Visuals:** Employ a low-resolution grid-line aesthetic for the heightmap mesh, achieved via shaders on a dynamically updated single plane.
 *   **Gameplay - MMO Resource Management:** A top-down or isometric perspective where players can place buildings, gather resources, and interact with a persistent world and other players.
-*   **Level of Detail (LOD) & Chunk Loading:** The world will be divided into chunks.
-Chunks near the player's view will be loaded with varying levels of detail based on camera proximity.
+*   **Dynamic Vertex Updates:** The world will be a single, large plane.
+As the camera/viewport moves, the vertices of the plane will be updated based on the visible portion of a large heightmap.

+## 2. Roles

+*   **AI (Claude):** Programmer.
+Responsible for implementing the code, solving technical problems, and providing technical advice.
+*   **User (You):** Creative Lead.
+Responsible for defining the vision, providing feedback, and making creative decisions.

-## 2. Proposed Tech Stack
+## 3. Proposed Tech Stack

 ### Frontend: